graphicscove/wp-update-endpoints/wp-update-endpoints/readme.txt

 * Only allow secure connections to avoid prying eyes
 * List out the names of plugins/themes available to update
 * Add /wp-json/updates/v1/core to get core update notifications

+== Contributions ==

+Contributions are always welcome.
+I'm not a backend developer so feel free to submit a pull request if you think anything could be done more efficiently, or help add in something on the roadmap!